Depth of Field

 In order to shoot with a wide depth of field, your camera’s lens needs to be set at a wide angle, and you can achieve this by simply zooming all the way out.

 Shots where you have multiple objects whose distances from the camera vary greatly, such as landscapes and horizons, are best captured with a wide depth of field.
-You can bring out your depth of field to literal infinity with a wide angle lens configuration this way, but using a narrower field will give lend a degree of polished professionalism to your indie filmmaking.
+You can bring out your depth of field to literal infinity with a wide angle lens configuration this way, but using a narrower field will lend a degree of polished professionalism to your work.

 Narrow Depth of Field